Basic String of Hearts Care

 Don’t worry about pruning your String of Hearts

 String of Hearts plants don’t need to be pruned like other houseplants.
 As long as you cut off the odd dead stem, and propagate cuttings if it gets too long for your space, there isn’t really any need for pruning your String of Hearts.
 Just another reason why String of Hearts are so easy to care for!
+If your String of Hearts has a few leggy vines, then you may also choose to prune these for aesthetic reasons.

 String of Hearts plants are safe for pets